Flip the Session: An Experiment in Content Delivery

 You spoke.
 We listened.
 You asked for more time for questions, and we have the solution!

-Prior to the Surgical Conference & Expo, we will host two webinars (see topics below), for all registered attendees.
+Prior to the Surgical Conference & Expo, we will host two webinars (see topics and link to webinars below), for all registered attendees.
 Prior to the Annual Conference, you will receive a link to the webinar so you can access it on demand.

 A question and answer session will be offered at the Surgical Conference & Expo with the same speakers discussing the topic featured on the webinar.
 Attendees may earn 1.0 CH for the webinar and up to 1.2 CHs for the face-to-face interactive session after completing the evaluation onsite.
 Below is a listing of the topics.

 The Latest on the